AmJustMirai/AetherLove-web/README.md

 There is an integrity check on public keys received through the client.
 Should a man-in-the-middle attempt occur, the site will surface a notification.
 But this is a mitigation, not a guarantee of safety.

 ### Verifying the official deployment

-The official deployment at `amjustmirai.github.io/AetherLove-web/` has two independent tamper-detection mechanisms:

 **1. SLSA build provenance** — every CI build is cryptographically attested via GitHub's OIDC/Sigstore integration, binding the deployed files to the exact source commit and workflow run.
 Verify any downloaded asset with: